Submissions

 Acknowledgments

-The authors should first acknowledge the funding source (if any) for the research presented in their article, followed by any personal credits.
+The authors may acknowledge any personal credits.
 The acknowledgments should be brief.

 References